Sbrusselers/Oefening-team-1/README.md

 Split into teams of 3-4.
 Assign roles:

 **Release Manager**:
 Manages the GitHub repository, reviews, and merges pull requests.
+Onboard everyone to databricks with tokens

-Developer 1, 2, and 3: Each has specific tasks in the development of the notebook.
+**Developer 1, 2, and 3**:
+Each has specific tasks in the development of the notebook.
 Ensure all team members have access to Databricks and understand the basics of using notebooks in Databricks.

 **Create a GitHub repository**: